AndPotap/halfpres_gps/README.md

 ## Introduction

-In this paper, we show how to speed up Gaussian processes by representing numbers in lower precision, while retaining accuracy.
+In this paper, **we show how to make Gaussian processes faster, while retaining accuracy**, by developing methods for low-precision computation.

 These methods involve a modification to conjugate gradients with re-orthogonalization, compact kernels, pre-conditioners, and mixed-precision representations.
 In many cases, these approaches can be used as a drop-in replacement for standard Gaussian process routines, or combined with other scalable inference approaches.
 In short, you should try this out!

 In order to make predictions with Gaussian processes, we need to solve linear systems.
 Matrix multiplications are the computational bottleneck for iterative approaches like conjugate gradients.
 We see below that low-precision techniques enable substantially faster matrix multiplies, without sacrificing accuracy.
 However, just naively casting everything into half-precision does not provide good results.
 The details such as the summation startegy can have a big effect on accuracy.
 We use Kahan summation.